Crissium/SilverDict/README.md

 Assuming your distribution uses systemd, you can refer to the provided sample systemd [config](/silverdict.service) and run the script as a service.

-### ~~Docker Deployment~~

-Docker is not recommended as you have to tuck in all your dictionary and, highly fragmented data files, which is not very practical.
-It is fine if you only run SilverDict locally, though.

 ## Contributing

 - Start with an item in the roadmap, or open an issue to discuss your ideas.
 Please notify me if you are working on something to avoid duplicated efforts.
 I myself dislike enforcing a coding style, but please use descriptive, verbose variable names and UTF-8 encoding, LF line endings, and indent with tabs.